jon-jacky/home/recent.md

 Recent links, begun October 2016.
 Successor to <http://jon-jacky.github.io/home/links.html>, Spring 2001 -- July 2017

+30 Sep 2018

+- From *The Art of Fiction* by John Gardner (1983), Ch 6 Technique, p.
+  127 (no link) - "Writing an exercise, the beginning writer is doing exactly what the professional does most of the time.
+Much of what goes into a real story or novel goes in not because the writer desperately wants it there but because he needs it: The scene justifies some later action, shows some basis of motivation, or reveals some aspect of character without which the projected climax of the action would not seem credible. ..."
+According to the book, this is the one way in which creative writing is like programming.
+  In every other way it is completely different.

 29 Sep 2018

 - <https://solar.lowtechmagazine.com/2018/09/how-to-build-a-lowtech-website/> - "The new blog is designed to radically reduce the energy use